PolyhedraZK/nbnet/README.md

     - the el client is geth
     - the cl client is lighthouse
 2. `nb dev show`: show the information of the ENV
-3. `nb dev stop`: stop all nodes of the ENV
+3. `nb dev stop -N all`: stop all nodes of the ENV
 4. `nb dev start`: restart all nodes of the ENV
 5. `nb dev push-node`: add a new node to the ENV
 6. `nb dev kick-node`: remove a node from the ENV